 Every year, humans kill billions of nonhuman animals for consumption.
-Most of these animals endure physical, mental, and emotional pain throughout their entire lives.
+Many of these animals endure physical, mental, and emotional pain throughout their entire lives.
 Transportation to slaughterhouses and the killing process itself also cause tremendous fear, distress, and often prolonged pain.
 And an animal exploited for consumption is deprived of her life, the only one she has.

 This terrible situation is a consequence of speciesism, the discrimination animals face because they don’t belong to the human species.
 They are harmed in various ways, such as: for food, textile production and cosmetics, entertainment (including but not limited to performances, circuses, movies, television, animal fights, and horse races), hunting, environmental conservation actions, and animal testing.